BBJAVMP/contact_form/database/data-model.md

 ---

-title: Blog
+title: Ticket
 ---

 classDiagram
-users  <|-- blogs
+users  <|-- tickets
-note for blogs "The pictures is a directory in serveur"
+note for tickets "The pictures is a directory in server"

    class users{
     +int id_user (unique)*